TommyJackson85/techfix_overlap/README.md

-# Your Project's Name
+# TECHFIX-OVERLAP

+This is an Open Source website template based on pythons Django framework.

+Developers are free use and contribute to this project as they need.

+It's a project that is still in it's infancy but alot of work has already been done on it.

-Techfix Overlap is an organisation dedicated to futher developing and building the Python framework Techfix.
-Our website is for users to report bugs in the framework and suggest new features for it, through the user of the forums.
+It's current potential use is for a dynamic forum for discussion.
+For example, it is currently designed as an organisation dedicated to futher develop and build a Python framework called Techfix.
+Users can report bugs in the framework and suggest new features for it, through the use of the forums.
 Users may search for other bug reports or feature requests and may vote in favour of them.
 They will only have to pay for features.
-Our team of developers and administrators will constantly check on new posts from users and will work on the most voted for.
-Users will always beable to see their progress status.

-Under certain circumstances users will be able to edit, delete or comment on posts.
-We will have a team of moderators to look out for users who don't obey the sites rules.
+A team of developers and administrators would constantly check on new posts from users and will work on the most voted for.
+Users will always be able to see their progress status.
+Under certain circumstances users are able to edit, delete or comment on posts.
+A team of moderators would potentially look out for users who don't obey the sites rules.

 On searching and viewing post listings, all posts are split by their current status through panel dropdown boxes, i.e. posts that are finished being worked on are separated by posts in progress or waiting progress.
 This allows users to open and close panels as they choose, helping them break down what they are looking for.
-We always try to accomodate for different users needs.
+The moderators would always try to accomodate for different users needs.
+The home, charts and blog pages are designed for constant progress reports and updating users.
-We are always seeking new innovated ways providing the best user experience as possible to increase the reliance on our site for Techfix developers.
-So far, we are getting strong feedback from users on our website.

-We are a new organsistion, but already have a strong active user database due to our progress in responding to user requests.
-We provide constant updates from our home, charts and blog pages.
 These pages are also usfull in attracting new developers to use the Techfix framework.

 Travis Testing Build Status:
 [![Build Status](https://travis-ci.org/TommyJackson85/techfix_overlap.svg?branch=master)](https://travis-ci.org/TommyJackson85/techfix_overlap)

+## Contribute

+To contribute to this Open Source application please refer to the [Contributers Read me page](https://github.com/TommyJackson85/techfix_overlap/blob/master/README-CONTRIBUTIONS.md).

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-Our website has two overall functions.
+The website template has two overall functions.
 The first function is to attract new developers to the Techfix community in a process to grow it.
 Our home page, charts page and blog page are designed for this purpose first and foremost.
 The second function is to keep our regular users updated and interestested, through news, new postings, and through our post forums.
 Our main home page, introduces the website to new users and also informs regular users on new information.
 The charts page is designed to add transperancy to our progress, to entice users.
 The blog page is for constant updates on new jobs in our company, new updates on are progress and to advertise events.
 The profile, bug reports, and feature requests pages are all designed to build a community and to run a buisness from our side in developing new features for the Techfix library.
 The panel drop downs of the bugs and features listing pages, help break down search results, in that some users might not want to vote for a feature or bug thats not in progress, and it helps update users on whats finished being developed.

-- For my main home page, I took alot of inspiration from the [Stack Exchange website](https://stackexchange.com/), particularly in its home page structure, layout and color scheme.
+- The main home page was inspired by from the [Stack Exchange website](https://stackexchange.com/), particularly in its home page structure, layout and color scheme.
     - Evidence of this,
         - the structure of homepage.
         - A removable introduction which provides links to another page to "learn more".